 Oliver was still young and sleeping in a cot but due to being non verbal, the only way to let me know he wanted us, was to bang the rail of his bed.
 As he got older this got louder, not sleeping and banging became a constant battle.

-We approached our Occupational Therapist who could only offer larger wooden beds which was not an option.
+We approached our Occupational Therapist who could only offer larger wooden beds which were not an option as Oliver only communicated through banging the sides throughout the night.

 We trawled the internet for a bed and came across the makers of the Courtney Bed but to ship to the UK would have been out our financial reach.